BIOLOGICAL PHYSICAL CHEMISTRY

 Assessment methods and criteria

-Alternatively, an oral examination will have to be passed, during normal examination sessions of module of pharmaceutical biochemistry.
+The oral examination will have to be passed, during normal examination sessions of module of pharmaceutical biochemistry.

-In every case, written and oral open questions will have the purpose of establishing the level of knowledge and understanding of the course content, in relation to the educational goals.
+Oral questions will have the purpose of establishing the level of knowledge and understanding of the course content, in relation to the educational goals.

 If the results of the test will be positive (18/30), the final mark of drug-biomolecules interaction examination will be the mean of the mark of the two modules.